top of page

 What Is Naltrexone (Especially Low-Dose)?

-Naltrexone is an opioid receptor antagonist — it blocks mu-opioid receptors in the brain and body.
-At full dose, it completely shuts down opioid effects (used for addiction treatment).
-At low dose (LDN), it temporarily blocks receptors for a few hours → triggers a rebound increase in endorphins and enkephalins → modulates the immune system and reward pathways without causing dependence or major side effects.
+Naltrexone is an opioid receptor antagonist—it blocks mu-opioid receptors in the brain and body.
+At standard/high doses (50–100 mg), it fully blocks opioid effects and is FDA-approved for alcohol/opioid dependence treatment.
+At low dose (typically 1.5–4.5 mg, often called LDN), it only briefly occupies receptors (a few hours), triggering a compensatory rebound increase in endorphins and enkephalins.
+This temporary blockade and rebound effect modulates immune function, reward pathways, and inflammation without causing dependence or significant side effects in most people.

 How Does Naltrexone Work?

-• For Weight Loss & Appetite Control: Blocks mu-opioid receptors in the brain’s reward centers → reduces the “pleasure hit” from palatable/high-carb/sugary foods → lowers hedonic hunger and cravings.
-The rebound endorphin increase helps regulate appetite signals and may improve insulin sensitivity indirectly.
+• For Weight Loss & Appetite Control Blocks mu-opioid receptors in the brain’s reward centers , reducing the intense “pleasure hit” from palatable, high-carb, or sugary foods.
+This dampens hedonic hunger and cravings.
+The rebound endorphin increase helps normalize appetite regulation and may indirectly improve insulin sensitivity and leptin signaling.

-• For Autoimmune Inflammation & Pain: Temporary opioid receptor blockade (a few hours) upregulates endorphin production and modulates immune cells (especially T-regulatory cells and glial cells).
-This shifts the immune system toward anti-inflammatory pathways, reduces pro-inflammatory cytokines (TNF-α, IL-6), and calms overactive microglia in the central nervous system → helps lower chronic pain, fatigue, and flare frequency in many autoimmune/inflammatory conditions.
+• For Autoimmune Inflammation & Pain Temporary receptor blockade (lasting only hours) upregulates endogenous opioid production (endorphins/enkephalins) and modulates immune cells—particularly T-regulatory cells and glial cells in the central nervous system.
+This shifts the immune response toward anti-inflammatory pathways, reduces pro-inflammatory cytokines, and calms overactive microglia.
+The result is often decreased chronic pain, reduced flare frequency, and lower systemic inflammation.

-In simple terms: At low dose, naltrexone briefly “tricks” the body into making more of its own feel-good chemicals and dialing down immune overdrive — helping with both reward-driven eating and runaway inflammation/pain.
+• In simple terms: Low-dose naltrexone briefly “tricks” the body into ramping up its own feel-good chemicals while dialing down immune overdrive and reward-driven behaviors—helping with both cravings and chronic inflammation/pain.

 Potential Benefits